Tracking Plan Audit

 Adding allowed values when creating an event

-When adding allowed values, the casing rule for the component will prevent users from typing values that don’t match this casing.
+When adding allowed words, the casing rule for the component will prevent users from typing words that don't match this casing.

 💡